kzemek/go-mmproxy/README.md

   -allowed-subnets string
     	Path to a file that contains allowed subnets of the proxy servers -close-after int
-    	Number of seconds after which UDP socket will be cleaned up (default 60) -dynamic-destination
+    	Number of seconds after which UDP socket will be cleaned up on inactivity (default 60) -dynamic-destination
     	Traffic will be forwarded to the destination specified in the PROXY protocol header -l string
-    	Address the proxy listens on (default "0.0.0.0:8443") -listeners int
+    	Address the proxy listens on (default "0.0.0.0:8443") -listen-transparent
+    	Set IP_TRANSPARENT on the listen ports
+  -listeners int
     	Number of listener sockets that will be opened for the listen address (Linux 3.9+) (default 1) -mark int